wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Bugfix - Images set to link to themselves would not work
 * Update - Now includes the latest release of imagesloaded.js

+= 0.2.3 =
+* Feature - Added the ability to open links in new a tab/window.
+* Bugfix - Some images were clicking through to a link that was undefined.
+This has been fixed.
+* Bugfix - Mouse now only turns to the pointer when an image is linked.

 == Upgrade Notice ==

 = 0.1.1 =